MuhammedKalkan/OpenLens/README.md

 ## Extensions

 Starting with 6.3.0 some extensions are removed from Lens.
-To install these most used extensions simply type **@alebcay/openlens-node-pod-menu** into the Extensions UI in OpenLens Settings page and it should install automatically.
+To install these most used extensions simply type **@alebcay/openlens-node-pod-menu** into the Extensions page in the OpenLens menu and it should install automatically.
+If you see the extension rapidly toggling between `enabled` and `disabled`, restart OpenLens and enable it in the Extension page.
 For sources please refer [here](https://www.npmjs.com/package/@alebcay/openlens-node-pod-menu)

 ## Overview